Providing for Christian Appalachian Project in your will or trust

 Give and receive payments for life

-With a CAP charitable gift annuity, you make a gift now but will receive regular fixed payments for life.
+With a CAP charitable gift annuity, you make a gift now, while guaranteeing a high-yield return for life.
 A gift annuity may be established for the life of one or two persons.

 Establishing a charitable remainder or lead trust